-I am unwell on the day of the examination and unable to attend ...
+I am unwell on the day of the examination and unable to attend?

-- 1. Phone the office and ask to speak to the Exam officer as soon as you can (by 8.15 at the latest for a morning exam) on 01722 335380. - 2.
+- 1. Phone the office and ask to speak to the Exam officer as soon as you can (by 8.00 at the latest for a morning exam) on 01722 335380. - 2.
 Arrange an appointment ASAP with your GP and obtain a medical certificate. - 3.
 Bring the medical evidence into school for the attention of the Exams Officer.

-I am unavoidably delayed and may not arrive for the start time of the exam ...
+I am unavoidably delayed and may not arrive for the start time of the exam?

-- 1. Phone the office as soon as you can (01722 335380). - 2.
+- 1. Phone the office as soon as you can on 01722 335380 and ask to speak to the Exam Officer. - 2.
 Get to school as soon as you can, where you will then be escorted into the exam room. - 3.
 You will be allowed to take your examination but, you should be aware that depending on the circumstances the Examination Board may not accept your paper.
 In such cases you will receive no marks for this component.

-I feel ill during the examination ...
+I feel ill during the examination?

-1. Raise your hand and inform the invigilator of your problem.

-2. After the exam speak to the Exam Officer for further advice as there may be circumstances to apply for 'Special Consideration' if you feel your exam performance was seriously impacted.
-You must contact the Exam Officer as soon as possible after the exam as a Special Consideration request needs to be sent to the exam board very promptly.
+- 1. Raise your hand and inform the invigilator of your problem. - 2.
+After the exam speak to the Exam Officer for further advice, if you feel your exam performance was seriously impacted.

-My performance in the examination has been adversely affected by illness or other difficult circumstances ...
+My performance in the examination has been adversely affected by illness or other difficult circumstances?

-- 1. You may be entitled to 'Special Consideration.' - 2.
-You must contact the Exam Officer as soon as possible after the exam as a Special Consideration request needs to be sent to the exam board very promptly. - 3.
+- 1. You must contact the Exam Officer as soon as possible after the exam. - 2.
 You may need to provide evidence from your GP/ hospital consultant.

-I misread my timetable and/or fail to turn up for an examination ...
+I misread my timetable and/or fail to turn up for an examination?